vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 Chapter Twenty 228.
 This vague statement can only be understood if we read it along

 with its corresponding section of the TĀ, which is Chapter 26.
 In the beginning of this chapter, Abhinavagupta explains that all the types of initiation presented up to now, including the last sacra ment, have as their goals purification, enjoyment, liberation, or both enjoyment and liberation.
 Jayaratha, in his commentary, clar ifies that the initiation which has enjoyment (bubhukṣuḥ) as its aim is structured so that it is not in a position to directly grant libera tion without first granting the fruition of the desired enjoyments).
 On the other hand, the mumukṣuḥ type of initiation, such as that of a spiritual son, etc., grants liberation precisely because it is devoid of the necessity of prior fruition.
-Furthermore, this type of initia tion can be either the sabija or the nirbīja type.
-Only those who received the sabija type of initiation are expected to follow a cer tain set of rules for the rest of their lives.
+Furthermore, this type of initia tion can be either the sabīja or the nirbīja type.
+Only those who received the sabīja type of initiation are expected to follow a cer tain set of rules for the rest of their lives.
 On the other hand, those deemed incapable of following these rules receive the nirbīja type of initiation, which in itself includes mantras capable of purifying

 the bonds of post-initiatory rules (samayapāśa).
 229. Mantras should be received in the course of ritual and should be